BluexIce/VocabTrainer/README.md

 # VocabTrainer

-Python Kivy
+built with the Python Kivy/MD Framework

 This is a side-project currently developed by one person.

-This App is in v0.111
+*This App is currently in v0.90*

-##Attention##
+## Attention

+- I am developing this program in my free time, so commits may vary wildly

-I´m currently working on an Android APK of this version.
+- I´m currently working on an Android APK of this version.
 Right now it works under Linux and Windows 10.
-All you need is python3 and kivy.
+All you need is python3 and kivyMD.

-A file to show how to compile it for Android will follow.
+- A file to show how to compile it for Android will follow in the near future.
-I am developing this program in my free time, so commits may vary wildly

-It`s aim is to help me learn a language I want to focus on
+# App Display

 Main Screen: